 Personal trainers, gym teachers, and coaches need to be certified in CPR and first aid training because of the risk of cardiac arrest.
 Cardiac arrest can happen to anyone, whether you’re working with children, grown adults, or seniors.
 Cardiac exercise is great, but it also pushes your heart muscle to the best of its ability.

 Looking for CPR training courses and first aid training?
-Code 3 Safety has you covered.
-To learn more about the first aid and CPR certification courses we have available, contact Code 3 Safety today.
+Code 3 Safety & Training has you covered.
+To learn more about the first aid and CPR certification courses we have available, contact Code 3 Safety & Training today.